YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/locationEx.png)

 Figure 5.
-Partial instance of 'location' data set.
+Partial samples of 'location' data set.

 **Observation:** 'location' feature has many null values(2533) and does not have format and it is not generated automatically.
 This feature has invalid data such as 'Happily Married with 2 kids', 'have car; will travel', 'peekskill. new york, 10566', or 'milky way'.
 We do not use 'location' as a feature.